etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

 will be called for each request in the queue
 (the :c:type:`struct request` structure).

-In earlier version of the Linux kernel, each device driver had associated one or more request queues (:c:type:`struct request_queue`), where any client could add requests, while also being able to reorder them.
+In an earlier version of the Linux kernel, each device driver had associated one or more request queues (:c:type:`struct request_queue`), where any client could add requests, while also being able to reorder them.
 The problem with this approach is that it requires a per-queue lock, making it inefficient in distributed systems.

-The `Multi-Queue Block Queing Mechanism <https://www.kernel.org/doc/html/latest/block/blk-mq.html>`_ solves this issue by splitting the device driver queue in two parts:
+The `Multi-Queue Block Queing Mechanism <https://www.kernel.org/doc/html/latest/block/blk-mq.html>`_ solves this issue by splitting the device driver queue into two parts:
  1. Software staging queues
  2. Hardware dispatch queues